tom-seddon/b2/doc/Overview.md

 CMOS/EEPROM contents - the intention being to match what you'd get when using a collection of real machines.)

-If recording or replayinga timeline, the changes won't be saved.
+If recording or replaying a timeline, the changes won't be saved.
 Use `File` > `Save CMOS/EEPROM contents` to save the contents explicitly in this situation.